flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 It should use either `commit`, or `tag` and `commit` or a `tag` in place of `branch`.

+### module-module_name-checker-uses-commit-query

+**Exceptions allowed**: Case-by-case basis

+A module in the [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html) uses the `commit-query` property in `x-checker-data`.
+Tracking or updating a module on each commit is not allowed.
+See the [stable release section](/docs/for-app-authors/requirements#stable-releases).

 ### module-module_name-source-git-no-tag-commit-branch

 **Exceptions allowed**: No